TUM-Dev/VMP/vmp-server/README.md

 This subproject implements the core of the VMP: The RTSP Server, and a HTTP Server for status updates.

+## IN PROGRESS
+- V4L2 Device Monitoring and Pipeline Restart Mechanism
+- Centralised Logging (Preparation for HTTP API)
+- HTTP API

-## Issues
+## DONE
-- RTSP Media Reuse broken
+- RTSP Media Reuse

-## TODO
 - Single Camera, and presentation View
 - Use IPC (interpipe) to avoid reencoding for each pipeline that serves a mountpoint
-- CLI Parsing, Default Configuration, and Daemon Configuration
+- CLI Parsing
-- Centralised Logging (Preparation for HTTP API)
-- HTTP API
+- V4L2 Device Detection
 - Hardware Specific Encoder Selection

-- V4L2 Device Detection
+## TODO
+- Default Configuration, and Daemon Configuration